 Changes in Vision

 Your loved one may turn their head directly toward light sources due to a decrease in eyesight.
-Try to leave soft, indirect lights on in their room to avoid glare and help them see as clearly as possible.
+Try to leave soft, indirect lights on in their room to minimize glare and help them see as clearly as possible.
+Some patients may stare and blink less, which can lead to dry eyes.
+Artificial tears can provide some comfort if their eyes are irritated.

 Increased Difficulty Controlling Pain